giampaolo/psutil/docs/api.rst

   - :field:`softirq` *(Linux)*: time spent for servicing :term:`soft interrupts <soft interrupt>`.

-  - :field:`steal` *(Linux)*: CPU time the virtual machine wanted to run but was used by other virtual machines or the host.
-A sustained non-zero steal rate indicates CPU contention.
+  - :field:`steal` *(Linux)*: CPU time the virtual machine wanted to run, but was used by other virtual machines or the host.

   - :field:`guest` *(Linux)*: time the host CPU spent running a guest operating system (virtual machine).
 Already included in :field:`user` time.